RC HELICOPTERS - 2014/10

 CM: What did you do before working in the RC heli industry, and what was the transition like?

 BK: I went to college to study engineering—computer science major to be exact.
-This led me to get a job working with local and wide-area networks.
+This led me to a job working with local and wide-area networks.
 During the early days of the Internet, I worked with a group programming Internet core routers and helping further develop the Internet infrastructure in the US.
-I then started a business offering Internet hosting for small and medium businesses.
+I then started a business offering Internet hosting for small and medium-sized businesses.

 My Internet business started to decline due to the economy and the evolution of the Internet industry, but by then I was busy enough working in the RC heli industry.
 The transition was seamless, to be honest, and now I spend 100% of my time working on RC-related stuff.